junaidahmed57/junaidahmed57/README.md

 ## Android Developer with a Passion for Jetpack Compose

 Welcome to my Github! 📱 Enthusiastic Android Developer with 5 years of professional experience in native Android development.
 Specializing in end-to-end development, I excel in transforming complex requirements into user-friendly solutions while ensuring scalability, security, and optimal performance.
-Experienced in working with teams and also independently for effective end-to-end development.
+Experienced in working with teams and also independently for effective development.

 ### 💼 Key Skills: